Border Collie Collapse

 How can I help?

 If your dog has had 2 or more episodes of collapse, we would like your help as we try to describe the syndrome and search for the genetic cause.
-Please take the time to fill out the online questionnaire and send us a blood sample and pedigree from your affected dog.
+Please take the time to download and fill out the Affected Dog Submission Form and send us a blood sample and pedigree from your affected dog.
 If you have a video of your dog having an episode, we would like to have the opportunity to view that as well.

 We are also interested in collecting blood samples and pedigrees from exercise tolerant (normal) border collies for the genetic study.
 Ideally, normal dogs should be a minimum of five years of age with no reports of exercise intolerance or collapse when worked hard.